bkryza/clang-uml/docs/troubleshooting.md

 was not defined in the translation units you specified in the `glob` patterns for this diagram.

+Except for simplest methods and functions, it is unlikely to write by hand the exact string representation of the function signature as seen by `clang-uml`.

 To find the exact function signature run `clang-uml` as follows:

 ```bash
 clang-uml -n my_sequence_diagram --print-start-from | grep foo
 ```

-Command line flag `--print-start-from` will print on stdout all functions and methods available in the diagram model, and each line of this output can be directly used as a value of `start_from` option in the config file.
+Command line flag `--print-from` will print on stdout all functions and methods available in the diagram model which can be used as starting points for a sequence diagram (similarly `--print-to` can be used to list all valid functions to be used as call chain end constraints).

 ### Generated diagram contains several empty control blocks or calls which should not be there